machielg/sm-core-lab/labs/lab1/1_SageMaker_Essentials_Guide.md

 **Key Concept:** Use YOUR name in the training job name so you can find it in the console.

 #### 2. Data Preparation Challenge
-**Your Task:** Upload your training data to S3 in a format the XGBoost container expects.
+**Your Task:** Upload the training data to S3 in a format the XGBoost container expects.

+The test data is here: "s3://sagemaker-example-files-prod-{region}/datasets/tabular/synthetic/churn.txt"

 **Research Methods:**
 - How does `session.upload_data(path)` work?